rd-coutinho/NLP-in-R-with-Node.js-Rest-API/README.md

 In this example, we write a positive review as a JSON Content and make a POST request, getting a response from the prediction made by algorithm (correctly predicted as 1, being a positive review).

 ## Installation
-With Node.js already installed, execute the commands below to download the dependencies and run the app:
+With Node.js already installed, execute the commands below to download and install the dependencies and run the app:

 npm install express -save<br/>
-npm install r-script --save
+npm install r-script --save<br/>
+Or npm install to install all dependencies used in this project.

 node app.js